 Although you can ski between all three resorts without taking your skis off, the three don’t always see eye to eye every winter in terms of a joint lift ticket, so you might have to pay a small extra fee to make the link between them.

-Portillo is the country’s oldest ski area, 160km north of Santiago on the Argentinian border.
+Portillo, 160km north of Santiago on the Argentinian border and surrounded by 5791m peaks, is the country’s oldest ski area.
 The recently refurbished mustard yellow Hotel Portillo – the only major hotel here – sits on the shore of the beautiful Laguna de Inca surrounded by impressive peaks (including – if you get high enough to glimpse it – the 6960m Aconcagua, the highest mountain in the southern hemisphere.
 Portillo’s terrain is steeper than in either Valle Nevada or Nevados de Chillán.